 The Group provides a broad range of banking and other financial services.
-These services include: current account and deposit services, overdrafts, term loans, mortgages, business and corporate lending, international asset financing, leasing, instalment credit, invoice discounting, foreign exchange facilities, interest and exchange rate hedging instruments, life assurance, pension and protection products.
+These services include: current account and deposit services, overdrafts, term loans, mortgages, business and corporate lending, international asset financing, leasing, instalment credit, invoice discounting, foreign exchange facilities, interest and exchange rate hedging instruments, life assurance, pension, protection, investment products, wealth management and capital market services.
 All of these services are provided by the Group in Ireland with selected services being offered in the UK and internationally.
 The Group generates the majority of its revenue from traditional lending and deposit taking activities as well as fees for a range of banking and transaction services.
-The Group operates an extensive distribution network of c.
-261 branches and c.
-1,549 self-service devices in the Republic of Ireland and it has access to c.
-11,500 branches and c.
-2,100 ATMs in the UK via the Group's relationship as financial services partner with the UK Post Office.
-The Group also has access to distribution in the UK via its partnership with the AA and through a number of strategic intermediary relationships.